Matthew Morrison: Early life

 Morrison was born in Fort Ord, California, the son of Mary Louise (Fraser) and Thomas Morrison.
-Morrison was raised in Chico, California, and has Scottish and English ancestry.
+Morrison was raised in Chico, and has Scottish and English ancestry.
 He was a member of Buena Park Youth theater, located in Buena Park.
 He was part of the Collaborative Arts Project 21 (CAP21) and the Orange County School of the Arts, while at the Los Alamitos High School campus.
 While in high school, Morrison did a musical with actress Jodie Sweetin.
 He attended New York University's Tisch School of the Arts for two years before dropping out and joining the Broadway adaptation of Footloose.

-By freshman year of college, Morrison already was a regular performer on Broadway.

 Career

 In 1999, while still at NYU, Morrison appeared on Late Show with David Letterman and Total Request Live as one of five members of the fictional parody boy band "Fresh Step", an act that was conceived by several Late Show writers.
 The choreographer hired for "Fresh Step" was also the choreographer for the Broadway musical Footloose, and helped Morrison to get cast in Footloose later that year.
 Morrison dropped out of NYU to begin appearing in the show.

 In 2001, Morrison was recruited to join the boy band LMNT, turning it from a trio into a quartet.
 He stayed in the band for one year, then left and was replaced by Jonas Persch; he left before the recording of the group's sole album, All Sides.
 In a 2010 interview, Morrison stated about the experience, "It was the worst year of my life.
 You know when you're a performer and you're out there on stage and you're embarrassed that you're doing something wrong.
 It was pretty bad."

 Morrison briefly appeared in a revival of The Rocky Horror Show in 2002.
 He then starred in the original cast of the musical Hairspray as Link Larkin from its opening in 2002 through January 2004.
 In 2005, Morrison starred as Fabrizio Nacarelli in the Broadway premiere of Adam Guettel's musical The Light in the Piazza; he was nominated for a Tony Award for his performance.
 He left the show on August 28, 2005.

-Morrison started working in television, guest-starring on shows such as Ghost Whisperer, Numbers, CSI: Miami and Hack.
+Morrison started working in television, guest-starring on shows such as Ghost Whisperer, Numbers, CSI: Miami, and Hack.
 Morrison also had small roles in films including Marci X (2003).
 He also appeared as Sir Harry in the 2005 ABC-TV production of Once Upon a Mattress, starring Tracey Ullman, Zooey Deschanel and Carol Burnett.